bvenkatakarthik/bvenkatakarthik.github.io/_posts/2026-01-07-UPenn_Business_Microecon_2026_01_07.md

 Note that the revenue vs ${ Q }$ graph has a maximum at the point where the good is unit elastic.

 **Eg**: Consider a good having substitutes, for eg frozen peas.
 Consumers are price sensitive.
-Demand is elastic.
+Demand is relatively elastic.
 Consider a good having no substitutes, for eg chemotherapy drugs.
 Consumers are less price sensitive.
-Demand is inelastic.
+Demand is relatively inelastic.

 **Eg**: Consider a straight line demand curve.
 Note that elasticity